carpentries/maintainer-onboarding/_episodes/04-infrastructure.md

 - "How do I accept pull requests?"
 - "What should I know about how the lessons are formatted?"
 objectives:
-- "Understand the structure of the lesson template - know which elements generate the various parts of the lesson page."
+- "Understand the structure of the lesson source repository---know which elements generate the various parts of the lesson page."
-- "Navigate to the correct file and element to update each section - including instructor notes, setup, questions, timings, learning objectives, key points, and glossary."
+- "Navigate to the correct file and element to update each section---including instructor notes, setup, questions, timings, learning objectives, key points, and glossary."
-- "Be familiar with the various callout boxes uses in The Carpentries lesson template and be able to use them appropriately."
+- "Be familiar with the various callout boxes used in Carpentries lessons and be able to use them appropriately."
 keypoints:
 - "Make a branch to create a pull request."
 - "The Carpentries lessons share a consistent style, which is controlled by [styles](https://github.com/carpentries/styles) and documented in the [lesson-example](https://carpentries.github.io/lesson-example/)"